 Allowance for Doubtful Accounts

-The Authority provides an allowance for doubtful accounts based on an evaluation of the overall collectibility of the accounts receivable.
+The Authority provides an allowance for doubtful accounts based on an evaluation of the overall collectability of the accounts receivable.
 As accounts are known to be uncollectible, the accounts are charged against the allowance.
-The Hospital updated its charity care and uninsured discount policies during 2019 as discussed in Notes 2 and 3.

 Noncurrent Cash and Investments